 A $1 trillion reduction to defense spending over 10 years would put the Pentagon’s budget back in line with where it was relative to other government spending in 2001, says a top-ranking Democrat.
 The military is headed for an across-the-board budget cut that large if Congress fails to agree to $1.2 trillion in deficit reduction by the end of the year.
 The penalty known as sequestration was designed to be so harsh it would bring lawmakers to the table for an agreement.
 “I think ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Durbin: $1T Cut To Defense Would Restore Historic Proportion".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Durbin: $1T Cut To Defense Would Restore Historic Proportion".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.